EasyHou/project1/answers.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+First, every time a pokemon is created, a message is added to the flash array if and error appears when saving the pokemon.
+Then every time the page is rendered, application.html.erb calls the _messages.html.erb file.
+In the messages file, the loop goes through the flash array and searchs each message in that array.
+If a message exists, an alert box is created notifying the user of the error.

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app